 From there, you’ll need to complete a reciprocity application that includes your official transcripts, 3 professional reference forms, and a notarized letter from the state board of your current license.

 Social worker salary

-With an average annual salary of $73,940, Massachusetts boasts the third highest wage for social workers in the nation.
-This rate varies depending on the type of license that you hold, the specialty that you have, and the specific industry in which you work.
+Social workers average an annual salary of $55,350, according to 2022 salary data from the BLS.
+This rate may vary depending on the type of license that you hold, the specialty that you have, and the specific industry in which you work.